imkcat/CatAlertController/README.md

-User UIAlertController like the boss.
+Use UIAlertController like the boss.

 - [Requirements](#requirements)
 - [Usage](#usage)